David Ricardo: Influence and intellectual legacy

 David Ricardo's ideas had a tremendous influence on later developments in economics.
 US economists rank Ricardo as the second most influential economic thinker, behind Adam Smith, prior to the twentieth century.

 Ricardian socialists

-Ricardo's writings fascinated a number of early socialists in the 1820s, who thought his value theory had radical implications.
+Despite his laissez-faire capitalist views, Ricardo's writings fascinated a number of early socialists in the 1820s, who thought his value theory had radical implications.
 They argued that, in view of labour theory of value, labour produces the entire product, and the profits capitalists get are a result of exploitations of workers.
 These include Thomas Hodgskin, William Thompson, John Francis Bray, and Percy Ravenstone.

 Georgists

 Georgists believe that rent, in the sense that Ricardo used, belongs to the community as a whole.
 Henry George was greatly influenced by Ricardo, and often cited him, including in his most famous work, Progress and Poverty from 1879.
 In the preface to the fourth edition he wrote: "What I have done in this book, if I have correctly solved the great problem I have sought to investigate, is, to unite the truth perceived by the school of Smith and Ricardo to the truth perceived by the school of Proudhon and Lasalle; to show that laissez faire (in its full true meaning) opens the way to a realization of the noble dreams of socialism; to identify social law with moral law, and to disprove ideas which in the minds of many cloud grand and elevating perceptions."